'My ride. Our right' glow rides: FAQ

 Unfortunately we don’t have direct funding available for groups to organise their own rides.

-- Materials including flags and banners to help your ride have a visual impact
+We will soon also have free materials including flags and banners to help your ride have a visual impact.

 If you register your ride, we'll be in touch to let you know when these are available.